-Second or third year students meeting certain criteria are eligible to reserve carrels.
+Second- or third-year students meeting certain criteria are eligible to reserve carrels.
 Stop by the office of the Research Services Assistant, Room 201-D, for details.
 Students with an assigned carrel may charge out to the carrel all library materials except:

 - ≻Codes

 - >Digests

-- ➤Encyclopedias
+- >Encyclopedias

 - >Looseleaf Services (such as BNA, CCH, P-H)

 - ►Volumes of ALR

 - ►Index Volumes of Multi-volume Works

-- ► Reference Materials
+- Reference Materials

-- Core Collection Volumes (marked with blue tape) Case reporters in the reading rooms may be charged out to a carrel.
+- Core Collection Volumes (marked with blue tape) Case reporters may be charged out to a carrel.